It’s hard to know what to ask for at Christmas, isn’t it?

 Okay, I know that cats aren’t everyone’s cup of tea, but they are most definitely mine, and I know a lot of my readers love them, too.
 So here are a couple of fun gifts that I found that I (and they) would love to receive.

 Cat Leggings – My dream come true.
 I ordered these as soon as I saw them.
-For those of you whose wives aren’t cat lovers, there are lots of other patterns including one with elephants and some abstract ones.
+For those of you who aren’t cat lovers, there are lots of other patterns including one with elephants and some abstract ones.
 They run a little big in my experience, so consider going down a size.

 Cat coffee mug – This mug made me laugh.
 Any other cat lover would laugh, too.